Robotix22/Mu-Tegra/README.md

 ## License

-All code is licensed under BSD 2-Clause.
+All code except drivers in `GPLDrivers` and Librarys in `GPLLibrary` directory are licensed under BSD 2-Clause. <br />
+GPL Drivers/Librarys are licensed under GPLv2 license.